cnjoyce1225/the-archivist/docs/Resources/CRUD-topics/update-users.md

 ---

 ### Note:
-- Replace `https://yourapi.com/api/users/1` with the actual endpoint of your API that updates a user.
 - Ensure that the user ID specified in the URL exists in your database.
 - Ensure your API server is running and accessible when you execute these requests.
 - Updating a user may also require certain permissions or authentication, so ensure you handle any authentication tokens as needed.